 Dear Mr. Beall,

 My name is [Redacted] and I am writing to you to ask you about a problem with a predatory journal.
 I am in the situation that I submitted a paper in a journal of the omics group and then discovered the true nature of them.
 After they accepted the paper very fast, we saw it was not correct and decided to withdraw the paper.
-After seven days we have not get an answer from them.
-We would like to publish our paper in another journal but we don’t know how to proceed because our paper is still cited as “in press” in their website.
+After seven days we have not got an answer from them.
+We would like to publish our paper in another journal but we don’t know how to proceed because our paper is still cited as “in the press” on their website.
 What do you think one can do in such a situation?
 Should I just go and publish somewhere else? use another paper name?
-Ignore their emails (if they answer some day) and don’t pay anything?
+Ignore their emails (if they answer someday) and don’t pay anything?